OpenCobolIDE/OpenCobolIDE/doc/source/advanced.rst

 SQL Cobol Guide
 ---------------

-GnuCobol does not support SQL statements (such as EXEC SQL) natively but you may use a pre-compiler that will convert your sql statements to pure cobol that can then be compiled with GnuCobol.
+GnuCOBOL does not support SQL statements (such as EXEC SQL) natively but you may use a pre-compiler that will convert your sql statements to pure COBOL that can then be compiled with GnuCOBOL.

 OpenCobolIDE supports the following pre-compilers: